seanf316/P4-Cinema-Go/TESTING.md

 **Acceptance Criteria**
 - Create a responsive template that allows the user to quickly display the results from their search

-Search Results page is fully responsive see Feature images and Mobile screenshots in [README.md](README.md)
+The Search Results page is fully responsive see Feature images and Mobile screenshots in [README.md](README.md)

 **User Not Registered**